-If the Index Administrator proposes to modify or change the CMCI methodology and the Index Oversight Committee determines that the proposed modification or change will have, or is reasonably likely to have, a material effect on the objectives of the CMCI, the underlying market or economic interests referenced by the CMCI, the CMCI level or the method of calculating the CMCI level (a "Material Change"), then the Index Administrator will make available details of the proposed Material Change at least 20 Index Administrator Business Days in advance of the proposed Material Change taking effect (such period, the "Index Modification Consultation Period").
+- -The economic and financial impact of the change; - -Whether the change affects the original purpose of the Benchmark; and or; - -Whether the change is consistant with the overall objective of the Benchmark and the underlying market interests it seeks to measure.
+In the event of a "Material Change" at least 20 Index Administrator Business Days in advance of the proposed Material Change taking effect (such period the "Index Modification Consultation Period").
 Such details will be published on the Bloomberg Page and/or on the CMCI Website.
-During the Index Modification Consultation Period, Product Investors may provide comments to the Index Administrator and/or UBS in relation to the impact of the Material Change.
-Following the expiry of the Index Modification Consultation Period, the Index Administrator will make available a summary of any comments received from Product Investors in relation to the Material Change, and a summary of the Index Administrator's responses to such comments, on the Bloomberg Page and/or on the CMCI Website (unless the relevant Product Investor has requested confidentiality).
-The Index Administrator will take into account (but shall not be obliged to follow) any comments received from Products Investors during the Index Modification Consultation Period in relation to the implementation of any proposed Material Change.
+During the Index Modification Consultation Period, Product Investors may provide comments to the Index Administator and/or UBS in relation to the impact of the Material Change.
+Following the expiry of the Index Modification Consultation Period the Index Administrator will make available the summary of any comments received from Product Investors in relation to the Material Change, and the summary of the Index Administrator's responses to such comments, on the Bloomberg Page and/or the CMCI Website (unless the relevent Product Investor has requested confidentiality).
+The Index Administrator will take into account (but shall not be obliged to follow) any comments received from Product Investors during the Index Modification Consultation Period in relation to the implementation of any prposed Material Change.